Nice Run Of Bass On The Beach • Last Chance For Fluke • Blackfish Season Opens • Porgy Fishing Has Remained Solid

 Follow us on Instagram

-The blackfish season is officially open on the north shore and the south shore.
+The blackfish season is officially underway.
 Blackfish are a great challenge to any angler and provide an excellent fight.
 The best bait to use for blackfish would be clam or green crabs.
 When fishing with green crabs it’s best to cut them up in to pieces by removing the legs and cutting them in half, so be sure to bring a good pair of shears on your next blackfish excursion.
 The best places to catch blackfish would be places with structure or rocks like inlets or wrecks.
 The best way to fish green crab would be to use a blackfish jig and let it bounce along the bottom.

-With the opening of Blackfish this past week, we are starting to see a steady good pick of fish.
+Even with these howling winds, anglers are starting to see a pick of fish.
 Anglers are Targeting these fish with green crabs as the best bait.
-We prefer to use a Blackfish Jig (weight depending on how deep of water and how Fast the current is moving), letting is sit down on the bottom next to rock piles.
+Anglers prefer to use a Blackfish Jig (weight depending on how deep of water and how Fast the current is moving), letting it to get down on the bottom next to rock piles.
 You can also fish a Blackfish rig with a sinker.
 The key to catching these fish is to make a strong hook set and reel the fish out of the rocks as fast as possible.
 Medium heavy rods are preferred.
 A strong rod with a good back bone will help pull the fish up and keep him from swimming back down to break you off.

 Small Striped Bass and Blues have been feeding on the large amount of baits in and around the south shore inlets.
 Try using a small tin with a green tube, this closely mimics a sandeel/spearing and will score fish.
 Fresh Clam during the day will also land fish.

-The fall bass run has officially begun on our island with anglers reporting giant bass from east to west.
-Right now the fire island inlet has been holding plenty of slot and over sized fish, with most anglers using bait like live bunker.
-Live bunker is an excellent bait for bass but be sure to remember when using live bunker they must be taken off a treble hook and placed on a circle hook per NYS law.
-Fishermen have also reported a good bite further east in places like moriches and Shinecock inlets.
-The open beach has also provided plenty of fish with most anglers using lures like diamond jigs, poppers and darters...
+The fall bass run has officially begun on our island with anglers reporting keeper bass from east to west.
+Right now the fire island inlet has been holding plenty of slot and over sized fish, with some anglers using bait like live bunker.
+Live bunker is an excellent bait for bass but be sure to remember when using live bunker they must be taken off a treble hook and placed on a (Circle hook per NYS Requirment.

 Weakfish are still being caught out west around Fire island inlet.
 Fishermen are targeting these fish with gulp, squid strips or soft plastics on the drift from their boats.

-Weakfish can still be found all over our bays with many fishermen reporting fish over 20 inches.
+Weakfish can still be found in the bays with many fishermen reporting fish over 20 inches.
 The north shore and the peconic bay have also been showing a good pick of weaks.
-The best way to catch weakfish would be a hi-lo buck tail rig with squid strips or gulp.
+The best way to catch weakfish would be a "Jellyworm" rig with squid strips or gulp.
 Pink and white gulp seem to work the best for these fish.
 Lures like swim Shad’s and bass assassins will also work great.

 Fresh Water Report